AdrianSzklarski/Galaxy-Aplication_InProgress/README.md

 <img src="Images/Page1.png" alt="MainPage">
 <br>

 <p style="text-align: center"> GPA - is my application for learning Python programming.
 In addition, in the application are solved unusual engineering tasks and classical problems primarily all at a minimum academic level.
 The application also contains technical issues of Data Science, Machine Learninig and Neural Networks.
-Ala relaxation I also wrote some simple games in my edition. </p>
+For relaxation, I also wrote some simple games according to my own idea for general and popular games. </p>

 <p>The application will include the following subsections as planned:</p>
 <ul>